Clustering with Non-adaptive Subset Queries: Abstract

 \section{Abstract}

-Recovering the underlying clustering of a set $U$ of $n$ points by asking pair-wise \emph{same-cluster} queries has garnered significant interest in the last decade.
+Recovering the underlying $k$-clustering of a set $U$ of $n$ points by asking pair-wise \emph{same-cluster} queries has garnered significant interest in the past few years.
 Given a query $S \subset U$, $|S|=2$, the oracle returns {\em yes} if the points are in the same cluster and {\em no} otherwise.
-For \emph{adaptive} algorithms with pair-wise queries, the number of required queries is known to be $\Theta(nk)$, where $k$ is the number of clusters.
-However, non-adaptive schemes allow for the querying process to be parallelized, which is a highly desirable property.
-It turns out that \emph{non-adaptive} pair-wise query algorithms are extremely limited for the above problem: even for $k=3$, such algorithms require $\Omega(n^2)$ queries, which matches the trivial $O(n^2)$ upper bound attained by querying every pair of points.
+For \emph{adaptive} algorithms, the query complexity is known to be $\Theta(nk)$, while \emph{non-adaptive} algorithms are extremely limited: even for $k=3$, such algorithms require $\Omega(n^2)$ queries, matching the trivial upper bound.
+However, non-adaptivity is highly desirable since it allows queries to be asked in parallel.
 To break the quadratic barrier for non-adaptive queries, we study a natural generalization of this problem to {\em subset queries} for $|S|>2$, where the oracle returns the number of clusters intersecting $S$.
-Our aim is to determine the minimum number of queries needed for exactly recovering an arbitrary $k$-clustering.
-Allowing for \emph{subset queries} of unbounded size, $O(n)$ queries is possible with an adaptive scheme (Chakrabarty-Liao, 2024).
-However, the realm of non-adaptive algorithms is completely unknown.
+Previous work obtained an $O(n)$ query adaptive algorithm, but the realm of \emph{non-adaptive} algorithms remained completely unknown.